 Moving onto volume, I found that V-ID traded $2.795mn over the past 24 hours, equating to a huge 17.48% of its Network Value.
 Moreover, the bulk of this volume is being traded on Kucoin, which, unlike in my July report where $2mn+ was reported to have been traded daily on Hotbit, is not known for a high degree of wash-trading.
 As such, this is very much reflective of the rising speculative interest in V-ID.

 As for its Average Daily Exchange Volume, I calculated this to be $2.23mn, equating to an equally impressive 16.2% of its Average Network Value for the 30-day period.
 This is the 5th-highest figure of all previous reports, which is a very positive sign.

 Now, what about Supply Emission:

 Well, to put it briefly, there is none.
 As is the case with the majority of ICOs, the maximum supply is that which is created upon the close of the token sale, so there is never any further supply emission for price to contend with.
-This is golden for speculators, as it means that there are no headwinds for price appreciation.
+This is great for speculators, as it means that there are no headwinds for price appreciation.
 As such, V-ID’s Annual Inflation Rate is 0%.
-(In fact, it is likely negative, due to a burn mechanism that we shall cover later).
+(In fact, as we have already established, V-ID is in deflation, whereby each year the maximum supply is decreasing as tokens are burned alongside the growth of the business, as we shall discuss at length a little later).